Cyborgscode/Personal-Voice-Assistent/README.md

 ai:"resolution","1920x1080"
 ai:"quality","70"

+if we capture a desktop and crop as filled with a resolution, the image will be cropped to it.
+THis makes it easier to analyse the image, as normaly the entire screen would be cropped.
+This has been added for multidisplay setups, which confuse the recognition service a bit.

+ai:"crop","1920x1080+0+0"

 The "AI" server tends to answere image describtions in english, so we tell it to use german instead.
 Change it to any language you want.

 ai:"languageprompt","antworte in deutsch."